Developmental Math Redesign

 DMA 080 Radical Expressions and Equations

-The NCDAP diagnostic placement test, introduced in May 2013, will place students out of courses in which they have demonstrated mastery.
+The NCDAP diagnostic placement test, introduced in May 2013, places students out of courses in which they have demonstrated mastery.

 It is essential for students to know the mathematics course required by their program.